ubcxzhang/Stock-Price-Prediction/README.md

     sbatch ./sh/ensemble_ELN.sh
 ~~~

-customized R functions are defined in `wiltest.R` file; `figure.R` and `appendix_table.R` produce visualizations and test results, which can be run on local server
+customized R functions are defined in `wiltest.R` file; `figure.R` and `appendix_table.R` produce visualizations and table results, which can be run on local server

 <details><summary> 5. generating figures in the paper (10 mins)</summary>
 - read in data `./rda/dow_jones30_daily.csv`;